KSJain/100AlbumsOfiTunes/README.md

 ## As  per the instructions in the K-Force Task.
 The app has following key qualities
 * It uses Auto Layout - Adaptable to screen sizes on iPhone 11 to iPhone SE in Portrait mode
-* It uses proper threading - fetching album art and Album data in background
+* It uses proper threading - fetching album art and Album data in background, dealing with UI on main
 * Displays good architecture around parsing the API response into model objects to populate UI - using MVVM - unit testable with happy path and edge and corner cases.
-* Uses modern Swift Patterns - Diffable Data for example
+* Uses modern Swift Patterns - Diffable Data and empty data screen for example

 ## As per instructions.
 The App does NOT
 * use story board or nib